SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/User/CreateDefaultUserFromUserType.md

 ## CreateDefaultUserFromUserType

 Create default User providing the user type.
 Only System and Anonymous users can be created without an exsisting person.
 Use CreateDefaultUserFromUserTypeAndPersonId to create internal (i.e. Employee) or external users.
-<para /><b>Online Restricted:</b> The User agent is not available in Online by default.
+<br />**Online Restricted:** The User agent is not available in Online by default.
 User management is not allowed for partner apps.

 * **userType:** Type of associate for the user.
 This can only be System or Anonymous.
 Use CreateDefaultUserFromUserTypeAndPersonId to create internal (i.e. Employee) or external users.